 - Your spouse or partner will hand control of the funds to you when you come to Britain

 Lastly, you must show you have opened an account to manage your funding with a UK regulated bank.
-A list of the 1,500 or so banks that qualify is here.
+You can see here a list of the 1,500 banks that qualify.

 To do this, the bank will provide a letter which: